hfactor/hfactor.github.io/_notes/20 Logs/08 Coffee/AeroPress with South Indian Coffee Powder.md

 date: 2023-12-14
 category: Coffee
 ---
 I have tried making Coffee using South Indian Coffee Powder (Robusta+Chicory, Generally 4:1 ratio) and it's worth mentioning.
-It's similar to [[V60-style AeroPress Recipe for Medium Dark Roast]], with reduced the temperature (which reduces the bitterness) and increased the water (diluting it)
+It's similar to [[V60-style Aeropress Recipe for Medium Dark Roast]], with reduced the temperature (which reduces the bitterness) and increased the water (diluting it)

 - AeroPress Position: Standard